corda/corda-docs-portal/content/en/platform/corda/5.0-beta/managing-application-networks/creating/members/cpi.md

 ## Set Variables
 Set the values of variables for use in later commands:

 1. Set the P2P gateway host and port and the REST API host and port.
-This may also vary depending on where you have deployed your cluster(s) and how you have forwarded the ports.
+For example:
    {{< tabs >}}
    {{% tab name="Bash"%}}
    ```shell